DonHulieo/duff/README.md

   - `1e-10 | 0.0000000001` is used.
 - `returns: integer, integer` - The rational number.

-### vecmath
+### vector

-vecmath is an object containing functions for vector math.
+vector is an object containing functions for vector math.
 It provides functions for vector operations, conversions and checks.

 *This is a shared module, but has functions which are exclusive to their respective enviroments.*